reputation-network/rey-docs/docs/contents/reference/registry.rst

 - Name: a human-readable name for the actor, which will be used in permission dialogs.

 - Description: a human-readable description for the actor, which will be used in permission dialogs along with the name.

+- Homepage URL: a URL where a user can get more information about the app, opt-in, and opt-out.

 - Picture URL: a square picture that represents the actor, which will be used in permission dialogs along with the name and description.